Qbs

 }

 Here, we inject the dependency on the cpp module and calculate the libRPaths property.
-This is a relative path from the product.installDir (which is either "bin" or "lib", depending on product type to libInstallDir).
+This is a relative path from the product.installDir (which is either "bin" or "lib", depending on product type) to dynamicLibrariesDirectory (which is "lib" by default).
 Finally, we set cpp.rpaths to this property.
-This way, those rpaths will be automatically exported to all products that depend on the mybuildconfig module.
+This way, those rpaths will be automatically exported to all products that depend on the config.myproject module.

-Let's change the library folder name from "lib" to "lib64" when building our project:
+Let's change whether to install public headers when building our project:

 ...